 So closely did the X350 look like its XJ40-based predecessor, that many buyers would be forgiven for thinking that it wasn’t a new car at all.

-But as Ian Nicholls explains, the aluminium bodied XJ was really rather revolutionary under the skin…
+However, as Ian Nicholls explains, the aluminium-bodied XJ was really rather revolutionary, even if it didn’t look it.

 What distinguished the X350 from the preceding cars was the use of an all-aluminium bodyshell.
-Overall when paint was added and assembled, this amounted to what Jaguar claimed was an overall weight-saving of around 12 per cent compared with a steel-bodied car (although in fact, some models were actually heavier in terms of dry weight; the marketeers were doing their bit by justifying the use of aluminium); and the X350 was claimed to be 200lb lighter than the outgoing X308.
-And this was despite being larger than the X308 – with a 6in lengthened wheelbase, an extra 2in width, and 5in additional height.
+After paint was added and it was fully assembled, this amounted to what Jaguar claimed was an overall weight-saving of around 12% compared with a steel-bodied car (although, in fact, some models were actually heavier in terms of dry weight – the marketeers were doing their bit by justifying the use of aluminium); and the X350 was claimed to be 200lb lighter than the outgoing X308.
+Moreover, this was despite being larger than the X308 – with a 6in lengthened wheelbase, an extra 2in width, and 5in additional height.

-The lighter body enabled Jaguar to offer the 3 litre AJV6 engine previously seen in the S-TYPE.
-This 2967cc 240bhp engine was good enough to give the X350 a 0-60mph time of 7.8 seconds, and top speed of 145mph.
+The lighter body enabled Jaguar to offer the 3.0-litre AJV6 engine previously seen in the S-Type.
+This 2967cc 240bhp engine was good enough to give the X350 a 0-60mph time of 7.8 seconds and a top speed of 145mph.
 This compared well with the original XJ12 of 1972.
-The X350 was announced at the end of 2002 and went on sale in April 2003.
-The original range was as follows:

 Trouble in the foreground